high-dimensional/3d_very_deep_vae/README.md

 - CUDA_devices

-Specify in hyper_params['CUDA_devices'] as a list of stringy ints, e.g. ['0'], ['0', '1'], etc, or on the command line (--CUDA_devices) as a list of ints.
-It uses zero indexing.
+Specify in hyper_params['CUDA_devices'] as a list of stringy ints, e.g. ['0'], ['0', '1'], etc, or on the command line (--CUDA_devices) as comma-separated ints.
+Use zero indexing.
 Make sure this corresponds to what you specify on the command line - they must agree!
 E.g. if you intend to run on one GPU then set this to ['0'], if you intend to run on 8 GPUS then set this to [str(x) for x in range(8)], etc.

 - hyper_params['max_niis_to_use']